airamez/codando-live/_05_DataAccess/_01_ADO.NET/_00_ADO.NET.md

   }
   ```

-* Example 1: Bank Account Transfer (checking balance and without modularization)
+* Example: Bank Account Transfer (checking balance and without modularization)
-  * Sometimes is better to have all the sql commands inside the same method
+  > Sometimes is better to have all the sql commands inside the same method
+  because make it easier to share the connection and transaction

   ```csharp
   public void TransferFull(int sourceId, int targetId, decimal amount)